AbdelaleemZzz/Cha-Cha-20-/README.md

 ##  Final Report

-A detailed report written in LaTeX can be found in the `/report/` folder.
+A detailed report can be found in the `/report/` folder.
 It covers:

 - History and use cases of ChaCha20
 - State matrix explanation